 What policies will you implement to ensure regular cleaning and disinfection of your worksite and any shared objects or materials, using products identified as effective against COV/D-19?

-The Chief Housekeeping Officer/Designee and Interim Director of Purchasing will procure all products for cleaning.
-The Chief Housekeeping Officer/Designee and Interim Director of Purchasing will review the EPA list prior to procurement of any disinfectant to ensure the product has been identified as effective against COVID-19.
+The Director of Environmental Services/Material Management will procure all products for cleaning.
+They will review the EPA list prior to procurement of any disinfectant to ensure the product has been identified as effective against COVID-19.

-EPA approved cleaning wipes are available in all departments, gyms, and on nursing units for cleaning shared items.
+EPA-approved cleaning wipes are available in all departments and on nursing units for cleaning shared items.

 Employees will wipe down their assigned workspace, telephones, and computers prior to use with disinfectant wipes.